emqx/emqx-docs/en_US/modules/mnesia_authentication.md

 ## Manage data

-The builtin database can manage authentication and access control data through the dashboard
+The built-in database can manage authentication and access control data through the dashboard

 ![image-20200928141558866](./assets/auth_mnesia_4.png)